xen-42/dredge-quest-item-unlocker/README.md

 ```
 {
 	"Name": "Winch Mod Template",
-	"ModGUID": "YourName.WinchModTemplate",
+	"ModGUID": "xen.QuestItemUnlocker",
 	"Version": "0.0.1",
-	"ModAssembly": "WinchModTemplate.dll",
+	"ModAssembly": "QuestItemUnlocker.dll",
 	"MinWinchVersion": "0.2.3",
-	"Entrypoint": "WinchModTemplate.Loader/Initialize"
+	"Entrypoint": "QuestItemUnlocker.Loader/Initialize"
 }
 ```
 You will want to change most of these fields

 - `Name`: This is the human readable name of your mod.
 They will see this name in the mod manager and on the website.
 - `ModGUID`: This is the unique identifier for your mod.
-To prevent overlaps, you should make this `[YourName].[ModName]`.
+To prevent overlaps, you should make this `[xen].[ModName]`.
 For example, `xen.CosmicHorrorFishingBuddies`.
 - `ModAssembly`: The main `.dll` file for your mod.
-This should be changed along with all other references to `WinchModTemplate` in a find/replace on all files.
+This should be changed along with all other references to `QuestItemUnlocker` in a find/replace on all files.
 - `MinWinchVersion`: Set this to be the current Winch version you're using.
 - `EntryPoint`: This is the class and method that is initially called to start your mod.
 Normally you can just leave this alone.

 ### Editing the csproj.user file
 - In the `DredgePath` line, change this to be the actual path of your Dredge install.
-- In the `OutputPath` line, change `YourName.WinchModTemplate` to match the `ModGUID` you wrote in `mod_meta.json`.
+- In the `OutputPath` line, change `xen.QuestItemUnlocker` to match the `ModGUID` you wrote in `mod_meta.json`.

 ### Releasing your mod
 Can either be done manually or with the GitHub action.